Acceleration of positive muons by a radio-frequency cavity

-The intensity of the 5.7~keV muon before the rf-acceleration was $( 4.0 \pm 0.4 )\times10^{-3}$~$\mu^+$/pulse.
-For this measurement, a slow muon beam line (SMBL)~\cite{BAKULE2008335} was installed after the Soa lens instead of the deflector and downstream components.
-The laser frequency was scanned and tuned to excite the 1S-2S transition of muonium in the $F=1$ state.
-The laser irradiation timing was also scanned to maximize the intensity of the muon signal and fixed to 1.25~$\mu$s after the arrival time of the surface muons to the target.
+The intensity of the 5.7~keV muon before the rf acceleration was $( 4.0 \pm 0.4 )\times10^{-3}$~$\mu^+$/pulse.
+For this measurement, a slow muon beamline~\cite{BAKULE2008335} was installed after the Soa lens instead of the deflector and downstream components.
+The laser frequency was scanned and tuned to excite the $1S-2S$ transition of muonium in the $F=1$ state.
+The laser irradiation timing was also scanned to maximize the intensity of the muon and fixed to 1.25~$\mu$s after the arrival time of the surface muons.

-A prototype RFQ of the J-PARC linac~\cite{hasegawa:linac06-thp072} was used for the acceleration of the ultra-slow muon.
-The RFQ was designed to accelerate negative hydrogen ions up to 0.8~MeV.
-This RFQ also accelerated negative muonium atoms up to 89~keV~\cite{PhysRevAccelBeams.21.050101,PhysRevAccelBeams.24.033403}.
+A prototype RFQ of the J-PARC linac~\cite{hasegawa:linac06-thp072} was used for the acceleration of the ultraslow muons.
+The RFQ was designed to accelerate negative hydrogen ions to 0.8~MeV.
+This RFQ also accelerated negative muonium ions to 89~keV~\cite{PhysRevAccelBeams.21.050101,PhysRevAccelBeams.24.033403}.
+The acceptance of the RFQ in the transverse plane was 3~$\pi~$mm$\cdot$mrad in total normalized emittance.
+The energy acceptance was 450~eV in 1$\sigma$.
 The forward rf frequency, peak power, and pulse width were set to 324.03~MHz, 2.6~kW, and 40~$\mu$s, respectively.
-For the beam dynamics simulation of the RFQ, PARMTEQM~\cite{RFQcode} was used.
-The transmittance of the RFQ was 81\% based on a simulation, mostly due to decay losses.
+For the beam dynamics simulation of the RFQ, \texttt{PARMTEQM}~\cite{RFQcode} was used.
+Based on a simulation, 19\% of the muons were lost during acceleration.
+The transmittance of the RFQ excluding the muon decay was 99\%.

-The beam properties of accelerated muons were measured using a beam diagnostics line after the RFQ~\cite{NAKAZAWA2019164}.
-The beam was transferred using two quadrupole magnets (QM1 and QM2) with field gradients of $2.25\times I_i~[\mathrm{T/m}]$, where $I_{i=1,2}~[\mathrm{A}]$ is the current supplied to each QM.
+The transverse beam properties of accelerated muons were measured using a beam diagnostics line after the RFQ~\cite{NAKAZAWA2019164}.
+The beam was transferred using two quadrupole magnets (QM1 and QM2) with field gradients of $2.25\times I_i~(\mathrm{T/m})$, where $I_{i=1,2}~(\mathrm{A})$ is the current supplied to each QM.
 The charge and momentum of the particle were selected using a horizontal bending magnet (BM).
-The beam transportation was simulated using General Particle Tracer~\cite{GPTcode}.
+The beam transportation was simulated using \texttt{General Particle Tracer}~\cite{GPTcode}.
 The beam loss due to the muon decay was 3\%.
+No diagnostic for the longitudinal beam properties were implemented.